dandelion88/progit/hu/01-introduction/01-chapter1.markdown

 In 2005, the relationship between the community that developed the Linux kernel and the commercial company that developed BitKeeper broke down, and the tool’s free-of-charge status was revoked.
 This prompted the Linux development community (and in particular Linus Torvalds, the creator of Linux) to develop their own tool based on some of the lessons they learned while using BitKeeper.
 Some of the goals of the new system were as follows:

-*	Speed
+*	Sebesség
-*	Simple design
+*	Egyszerű dizájn
-*	Strong support for non-linear development (thousands of parallel branches)
+*	A nem-lineáris programfejlesztés (több ezer párhuzamos ág) erős támogatása
-*	Fully distributed
+*	Teljesen elosztott
-*	Able to handle large projects like the Linux kernel efficiently (speed and data size)
+*	Képes nagy projektek, mint pl. a Linux kernel hatékony támogatására (sebesség és adatmennyiség)

 Since its birth in 2005, Git has evolved and matured to be easy to use and yet retain these initial qualities.
 It’s incredibly fast, it’s very efficient with large projects, and it has an incredible branching system for non-linear development (See Chapter 3).